Container owners: Buy shipping containers directly from owners at best prices [+owner codes]

 Storage container for sale by owner

-Want to get storage shipping containers directly from container owners?
+Want to get storage containers directly from container owners?
 Find containers in conditions like cargo-worthy and as-is that are perfect for storage on xChange.
 The average price of a used 40ft container in Los Angeles is $1,480 and in Boston, it’s $1,700.

 Choose from 100,000+ containers on our platform.
 All sellers here are vetted, so you can safely connect with them.
 No brokers, no middlemen.
 Click the banner below to explore offers in your location and find containers for sale at the best prices.